Reproducible Environments with renv

 renv automatically generates a .gitignore that excludes the right files.

 When a collaborator opens the project for the first time, renv bootstraps itself automatically.
 It downloads the appropriate version of renv, then prompts the user to run restore() to install all packages.
-The experience is seamless.
+The process requires no manual intervention.

 For automated workflows, you need to ensure renv restores packages in your CI environment.
 Most CI systems already have R installed, so you just need to run: